isomerpages/moe-oasispri/_our-distinctiveness/Learning for Life Programme.md

 * Safe and Conducive Learning Environment

-* School Wide Positive Behaviour
+* School Wide Positive Behaviour&nbsp;

 The Year Heads gave a Zoom talk for the respective levels where they welcomed the students back to school and set the school’s expectations.
 Together with their form teachers, the students planned their S.M.A.R.T goals and set targets for their SHINE@Oasis.
 Besides that, the students also decorated their classrooms together.